daydy225/phonebook-backend/README.md

 ## step 16: phonebook database, step 4

 Move the error handling of the application to a new error handler middleware.

+## step 17: phonebook database, step 5

+Modify the backend to support HTTP PUT request, If the user tries to create a new phonebook entry for a person whose name is already in the phonebook, the frontend will try to update the phone number of the existing person.